noncom/hecl-re/README.md

 * Possibly: relocate all the out-of-the-box commands to a separate package instead of them just littering the `org.hecl` package
 * Possibly: break down the core package in subpackages
 * Transform the project to a Kotlin project.
 For the powers.
-* Publish the resulting artifact ot a maven repo
+* Publish the resulting artifact to other maven repos?
 * Port the original Hecl Android part to a modern Android project that would depend on the main library artifact (see the **Multiproject Notice** below)

 The package relocations would require fixing the javadocs which mentions their paths.
 IDEA can take care of some of it, but I did not yet try to actually do it and see how would it work.